Alfie Devine

-Alfie Sean Devine (born 1 August 2004) is an English professional footballer who plays as an attacking midfielder for club Preston North End, on loan from club Tottenham Hotspur.
+Alfie Sean Devine (born 1 August 2004) is an English professional footballer who plays as a midfielder for club Preston North End.

 An England youth international, he won the UEFA European Under-19 Championship with the under-19 team in 2022.
 He joined Tottenham Hotspur from the youth system of Wigan Athletic for around £300,000 in July 2020 and made his senior debut for Spurs in January 2021.
 He spent the first half of the 2023–24 season on loan at Port Vale and was loaned out to Plymouth Argyle for the second half.
 He joined Belgian club Westerlo on loan for the 2024–25 season.
-He joined Preston North End on loan for the 2025–26 campaign.
+He joined Preston North End on loan for the 2025–26 campaign and then joined Preston permanently for a club-record fee.

 Early life

 Alfie Sean Devine was born on 1 August 2004 in Warrington.
 He is the son of Claire Devine, a human resources professional, and former rugby league Sean Devine, who played for St Helens from 1986 to 1991 and Oldham from 1992 to 1993.